 Grind-and-Brew Coffee Maker

 This double-duty coffee maker combines the simplicity of a drip coffee maker with the sophistication of an espresso machine.
 It includes a built-in grinder that can grind coffee beans right before brewing, resulting in a fresh-tasting cup of coffee.
 A grind-and-brew machine eliminates the need for a separate coffee grinder and gives you a convenient place to store coffee beans.
 Remember to routinely wash the built-in grinder to keep it operating properly.
+An ideal coffee maker with grinder includes a clear storage compartment that shows users when it is time to refill with fresh beans.

 Cold-Brew Coffee Maker

 Cold-brew coffee makers produce a less acidic cup of java than other brewing methods.
 They consist of a pitcher, mesh filter, and lid.
 To use a cold-brew machine, add ground coffee to the infuser, then pour cold, filtered water into the pitcher and lower the infuser into the water.
 Seal the lid and shake the pitcher, then store it in the refrigerator overnight.
 Remove the infuser after the brew cycle is complete for a concentrated cup of coffee.
 Pour over ice if drinking the coffee cold, or combine with boiling water if drinking it hot.
+Consider investing in one of the top iced coffee makers if you’re a fan of cold-brew.

 The different features to consider when shopping for the best coffee maker for your kitchen include functionality, brewing time, brew cycles, water temperature, capacity, and programming options.